ghztomash/StandaloneMixxx/README.md

 Wants=dev-dri-card0.device
 ```

-Compare this with `systemctl cat lightdm` on your system before saving.
-Keep any other entries your installed unit needs, then reload systemd:
+Compare the override with the output of `systemctl cat lightdm` before saving it.
+Preserve any other entries required by the installed unit, then reload systemd:

 ```sh
 sudo systemctl daemon-reload